 The specialty curriculum will be reviewed and updated with minor changes on an annual basis.
-The curriculum should be regarded as a fluid, living document and the SAC will ensure it responds swiftly to new clinical and service developments.
-In addition, the curriculum will be subject to three-yearly formal review within the SAC.
+The curriculum should be regarded as a fluid, living document and the SAC will ensure to respond swiftly to new clinical and service developments.
+In addition, the curriculum will be subject to regular review within the SAC.
 This will be informed by curriculum evaluation and monitoring.
 The SAC will have available:

-- The trainees' survey, which will include questions pertaining to their specialty (GMC to provide) - Specialty-specific questionnaires (if applicable) - Reports from other sources such as educational supervisors, programme directors, specialty deans, service providers and patients. - Trainee representation on the Deanery STC and the SAC of the JRCPTB - Informal trainee feedback during appraisal.
+- The trainees' survey, which will include questions pertaining to their specialty (GMC to provide) - Specialty-specific questionnaires (if applicable) - Reports from other sources such as educational supervisors, programme directors, service providers and patients. - Trainee representation on the TPMC and the SAC of the JRCPTB - Informal trainee feedback during appraisal.